 One great advantage of wanting to do something with an obscure job title is that questions are often posed: ‘What IS a prosthodontist?’
 I offer short replies so as not to bore enquirers.
-Still, these questions present practical and constant challenges to me to carefully consider accurate and satisfying answers for my purposes.
-I give them here, among other relevant information, in support of my application.
+Still, these questions present practical and constant challenges in carefully considering accurate and satisfying answers for my purposes.
+I give them here, among other relevant information, in support of my application for a residency position.

 During my degree program, I was invited to assist in a research project on the degree of awareness of gingival diseases and their relation to unhealthy habits among the Egyptian population.
 Our results were published at the 15th International Dental Congress in Cairo.
 This exposed me to the processes involved and demonstrated the planning and analytical skills involved in practical research and the personal characteristics of determination, patience, and diligence.
 I am especially interested in researching dental material sciences and digital dentistry.

 Following graduation from dental school in 2012, I undertook a year-long clinical internship at the Modern Science and Arts University in Cairo.
-I was allowed to make decisions about the departments to invest my clinical time.
+I was allowed to decide about the departments to invest my clinical time.
 I spent a month in endodontics, then a month in Orthodontics, followed by a month in the restorative clinic.
 I became fascinated by the clinic's work because of the dramatic results achieved and the complexity of the process.
 So I spent the remaining nine months of the internship in the Prosthodontics Department.
 I gained significant experience in dealing with increasingly complex cases.
 The more complex an issue was, the more excited I was to be involved.
-To reach an optimum conclusion, I relished the challenges and planning process and collected the necessary information relating to biomechanics, material sciences, physics, esthetics, and biology.
+To reach an optimum conclusion, I relished the challenges and planning process and collected the necessary biomechanics, material sciences, physics, esthetics, and biology information.

 My internship was followed by a year as a general dentist in a hospital in Saudi Arabia.
 I sought as much exposure to the specialty as possible during this time.
 From July 2014 to the present, I have undertaken a ‘foreign externship’ in orthodontics at XXXX University and a traineeship in a dental laboratory.
 I have also supplemented my specialty knowledge by reading professional journals and attending relevant conferences and seminars.
 These programs have been highly profitable in extending and deepening my specialist technical expertise.